Icon representing Improve environmental outcomes

 Balancing all environmental factors ensures we are holistically considering our projects and the communities they impact.
 This delivers the most beneficial outcomes and protects the wellbeing of the surrounding environments and communities.

-As one of the largest procurers of projects in Australia, we have the ability and the responsibility to leverage this and shape a more sustainable market.
-Through our buying power we are driving innovation and supporting the transition of a circular economy.
+As one of Australia’s largest procurers of materials and services to deliver projects, we have the ability and responsibility to leverage our position to shape a sustainable market.
+Through our buying power we can drive innovation and support the transition to a circular economy.

-Our Sustainable Procurement in Infrastructure Initiative will provide a consistent approach to meeting our circular economy commitments and supporting decarbonation within project delivery.
+Our Sustainable Infrastructure Program provides a consistent approach to meeting our circular economy commitments and advancing decarbonisation throughout project delivery.

 Resource recovery rates from our road maintenance activities